craigcwaveformlabs/Origin_Sketch/README.md

 ##### Dynamic Button

 [Dynamic Button](https://github.com/ddwht/sketch-dynamic-button) allows you to create buttons with fixed paddings no matter what text you add.

+##### IconFont

+[Icon Font](https://github.com/keremciu/sketch-iconfont) helps you easily insert and manage icons from icon fonts - such as FontAwesome, Ion or Material Design Icons - in your Sketch designs.

+Note: First you'll need to install the font bundle to your local machine, instructions are on the plugin repo or go [directly](https://github.com/keremciu/font-bundles)

 ##### Sketch Colour Palette